Prerequisites 📋

 • BUCKET_BACKUPS: The name of the Google Cloud Storage bucket used for backups (if applicable)

 • GOOGLE_APPLICATION_CREDENTIALS: The path to your Google Cloud service account credentials file (google-credentials.json).
-This file is generated in step 3 of I. Setting Up Google Cloud & Firebase
+This is generated in step 3 of I. Setting Up Google Cloud & Firebase

 • PINECONE_API_KEY: Your Pinecone API key, used for vector database operations.
 Storing Memory Embeddings: Each memory is converted into a numerical representation (embedding).
 Pinecone efficiently stores these embeddings and allows Omi to quickly find the most relevant memories related to a user’s query